| |

 Statue of Liberty-Jardin du Luxembourg

-The Marie de Medici Fountain is perhaps the most visited area of the garden, thanks to its shaded and dusky atmosphere that lends it a very brooding and mysterious look.
+The Marie de Medici Fountain (built by Tommaso Francini) is perhaps the most visited area of the garden, thanks to its shaded and dusky atmosphere that lends it a very brooding and mysterious look.
 Built in the 17th century, the artificial grotto has some of the most important decorative elements of the garden.

 Known as the ‘Grotte du Luxembourg’, the architectural masterpiece was a perfect replica of the Fountain of Buontalenti and went through many transformations through the centuries.
 It was even moved, stone by stone, during the Haussmann renovations of the city.
 In 1889, the Medici Fountain was listed as a historical monument.